 (f) a serious traffic violation as defined under Chapter 522, Transportation Code, which applies to drivers with commercial driver's licenses.

 Once you have been approved by the court, you have 90 days to complete and provide a certificate of completion to the court.
 The Driving Safety Course provider must be approved by the Texas Education Agency and the course may be taken either online, in a classroom setting, or by video/DVD.
 You must also provide to the court a certified copy of your driving record as maintained by the Texas Department of Public Safety.
 If you fail to comply with these conditions, you will receive notice of a Show Cause hearing requiring you to return to court and explain why you failed to show proof of completion.
 If you have a good reason why you were unable to present your proof within 90 days, the Judge may, but is not required to, grant you an extension.

-Below is a link to download an application to request a copy of your driving record.
+Below is a link to download the Driving Safety Course request form and an application to request a copy of your driving record.
 Please follow the instructions on the application.